espressif/esp-idf/examples/storage/sd_card/README.md

 (See the README.md file in the upper level 'examples' directory for more information about examples.)

-This example demonstrates how to use an SD card with ESP32 or ESP32-S2.
+This example demonstrates how to use an SD card with an ESP device.
 Example does the following steps:

 1. Use an "all-in-one" `esp_vfs_fat_sdmmc_mount` function to:
     - initialize SDMMC peripheral,